WebAssembly/spec/document/text/values.rst

 ~~~~~

 :ref:`Names <syntax-name>` are strings denoting a literal character sequence.
-It must form a valid `UTF-8 <http://www.unicode.org/versions/latest/>`_ encoding that is interpreted as a string of Unicode code points.
+A name string must form a valid `UTF-8 <http://www.unicode.org/versions/latest/>`_ encoding that is interpreted as a string of Unicode code points.

 .. math::
    \begin{array}{llclll@{\qquad}l}